nicholas-johnson/lowloader/README.md

     loader.load(reactUrl)
       .then(() => {loader.load(reactDomUrl)})
       .then(() => {
-        reactDom.createElement('div', {}, null)
+        ReactDOM.render(
+          React.createElement('div', null, 'Hello World'),
+          document.getElementById('root')
+        );
       })

-If you want to load dependencies this way, and you find yourself relying on global values of React, you can tell Webpack to treat react as an [external](https://webpack.js.org/configuration/externals/).
+If you want to load dependencies this way, and you find yourself relying on global values of React in your microapps, you can tell Webpack to treat React as an [external](https://webpack.js.org/configuration/externals/).
 This will tell React to look for window.react instead of bundling React into the app.
 This will allow you to share a common version of React between multiple microapps.

 ## Local caching